-22 July 2016
+22 August 2016

-It's gets better every time.
+It's gets better every time

 Here I am, Fresh off the plane.
 This is the third time I have had lunch at this restaurant in Paro.
 They have a small buffet, and once you sit down they keep bringing dishes to your table.
 On this trip my goal was to begin a story about "how to avoid the loathsome hotel tour group buffet," the single biggest complaint among visitors to Bhutan.
 We managed to succeed except for one single dinner, found some remarkable restaurants, and put on a little weight.

 This restaurant was, hands down, the very best of all.
 Can't wait to go back.